Alubijid

 Alubijid (/tl/), officially the Municipality of Alubijid (Lungsod sa Alubijid; Bayan ng Alubijid), is a municipality in the province of Misamis Oriental, Philippines.
-According to the 2020 census, it has a population of 32,163 people.
+According to the 2024 census, it has a population of 35,411 people.

 Etymology

 According to oral tradition, the town's name is derived from the local term for the hog plum tree (Spondias pinnata)—alubijid or alubihod.
 The trees grew along the town's coast and were used as landmarks by traders.
 Historical variations of the spelling include: Alubigid, Alubuhid, Alubijig, and Alubid.

 History

 The origin of the town’s name “ALUBIJID” could be traced during the pre-Spanish time when what is now Barangay Baybay had been dotted by big trees named Alubijid.
 Legend had it that some of these trees had become landmarks particularly the huge ones that had grown near the “Bukana” of a river and a “Looc” which had been the landing site of different traders from other islands of the archipelago.
 From these traders, the place where they used to land had been called “Alubijid”.

 The natives whom the traders visited had congregated on a place called Ilihan Hill near a river.
 It was an ideal dwelling place of the natives since from its summit one could see Macajalar Bay even the seas beyond Sulawan Point and could immediately view the incoming vessels of any traders and marauders.
 The place was also called “CALUMAT” coined from the words “Cauban, Agpas, Lukso, Ugma, Mamatay, Anak Tanan” a password adopted by the natives to warn them of surprise attacks of pirates and other marauders.

 The natives’ settlement had expanded to as far as Barangays Talaba and Sampatulog which are also elevated areas.
 Recent findings showed that some residents of the area had excavated Chinese porcelains, brass gongs and old coins in these areas.
 Active trading between the natives in these places and visiting traders had continued up to the Spanish time and these areas had become the core of Spanish influence in the late 16th century.

 Dean Manuel Gapuz who conducted investigations and researches of the history of the town noted that these settlement had been visited by Sultan Kudarat of Cotabato when he was recruiting forces to fight against the invading Spaniards.
 Some of Kudarat’s men had stayed in the place and intermarried with the natives.
 He further noted that as early as 1861, Alubijid was already an established community headed by local leaders until the outbreak of Philippine revolution against Spain in 1896.

-During the American occupation in the early 20th century, Alubijid was attached to Cagayan as a barrio.
-It was from this humble beginning that the present municipality had emerged.
+During the American occupation in the early 20th century, Alubijid was organized as a barrio under Cagayan.
+From this modest beginning, it eventually developed into the present-day municipality.